FutureTrust/gtsl/README.md

 First of all, clone the repository of the project on your machine (preferably in your HOME).

+## Choose a Network ID
+In the docker/docker-compose.yml file, set a value for NET_ID (e.g. NET_ID=794613) and use this value for all nodes you will set up.

+## Choose a Maximum Peers value
+In the docker/docker-compose.yml file, set a value for MAX_PEERS (e.g. MAX_PEERS=50) to specify the maximum peers which can be connected to the node.

 ## Set up the environment

 **If you are using docker-machine**